k-cybulski/survivingdke/index.md

 * Review before exams with a group of students.
 * Bring snacks (e.g.: bananas) & water.
 But don't you dare bring anything that makes noise.
 * http://wiki.msvincognito.nl tends to have old exams you can use to practice.
    * Make sure to do practice exams without your notes at least once.
-Besides the obvious, it forces you to acknowledge where you might want to spend more time practicing.
+Besides the obvious, it forces you to acknowledge where you might want to spend more time practising.
 `Protip: Print out lectures on paper before the lecture and take notes on them.
 Or take notes on lecture slides with a tablet.`
 * In case you do not know how to fully answer a question, **write comments for the examiner**.
-For example, you cannot work out an exercise, however, you what the technique which you need to use is and you could work it out on other examples.
+For example, you cannot work out an exercise, however, you know which technique you need to use and you can work it out on other examples.
 Describe it.
 You might get a few points still.
 * **Provide justification for _everything_**.
 This is how you will get maximum marks for questions.
 You might know everything for the exam, yet get an 8 because you did not explicitly explain your answers.
 Get these easy points with proper justification.

 ### Programming

-* Programming subjects are ideal for self study. <br/> _Your development environment (IDE) and compiler give you an interactive feedback loop that quickly allows you to learn how to properly program.
+* Programming subjects are ideal for self-study. <br/> _Your development environment (IDE) and compiler give you an interactive feedback loop that quickly allows you to learn how to properly program.
 You have an automated system that will provide you with corrections._
 * For those new to programming, realize that you are learning three things at once:
 	* A new language; its syntax and vocabulary (API)